|statues on westerham green / squerryes winery|

 Due to the vineyard's countryside location, travelling to the venue is most convenient by car and there is a free on-site car park just inside the entrance.
 The nearest train stations are Oxted and Sevenoaks which are both just over 5 miles away from the venue.
 The 594 bus will get you from Oxted to the centre of Westerham.
 Another option would be to take the 246 bus from Hayes (Kent).
 The remaining walk involves using a public footpath through some fields (see the venue's course page for more info) as the main roads leading to the venue have no pavements.

-Once on-site the start of the parkrun is easily found just on the grass in between the cafe and winery buildings, with the toilet being located within the cafe building.
+Once on-site the start of the parkrun is easily found just on the grass in between the cafe and winery buildings, with the toilet being located in a cute little wooden hut behind the cafe building (please note that it is one single toilet, so there could be a small queue).
 The briefings takes place here and an important point to note is that freedom runs are not possible at this venue as it is private land, with access only being granted for official events.

 The description of the course in writing (and during the briefing) makes it seem quite complicated, but once underway, it's actually fairly simple.
 The start is right next to the vines and is fairly spacious which is handy for lining up.